-Olympic Usb Drives by Admin
+Olympic Usb Drives by Jessica Hodges

 The 2008 Summer Olympics debuted in Beijing with one of the most impressive and the most expensive opening ceremony.
 Beijing based company Lenovo, one of the first partners of the Olympics, released several official series of Usb flash drive inspired the events – probably in an attempt to make back some of the money poured into the sponsorship program.

 The first Usb Drive released is made out of the has the same material as the Olympic torch.
 The $980 RMB 4GB thumbdrive features the game logo in the center which is surrounded by some swirly cloud in red.